gregorip02/laravel-parallel/readme.md

 # Laravel parallel

-Run artisan commands in parallel using ReactPHP.
+Run parallel commands in your Laravel app using ReactPHP ChildProcess.

 ## Installation